ArcanaFramework/arcana/docs/source/data_model.rst

 .. code-block:: python

     import matplotlib.pyplot as plt
-    from arcana.core.data.store import Dataset
+    from arcana.core.data.set import Dataset

     # Get a column containing all T1-weighted MRI images across the dataset
     xnat_dataset = Dataset.load('xnat-central//MYXNATPROJECT')
     t1w = xnat_dataset['T1w']

-    # Plot a slice of the image data from a sample image (Note: such data access
+    # Plot a slice of the image data from a Subject sub01's imaging session
-    # is only available for select data types that have convenient Python readers)
+    # at Timepoint T2.
+(Note: such data access is only available for selected
+    # data formats that have convenient Python readers)
-    plt.imshow(t1w['sub01_tpoint2'].data[:,:,30])
+    plt.imshow(t1w['T2', 'sub01'].data[:,:,30])

 Use the ``arcana source add`` and ``arcana sink add`` commands to add sources/sinks